 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-No matter what type of camper you are, you’re sure to find plenty of space-saving camping gear and ideas to make that next trip a whole lot easier.
+No matter what type of camper you are, you’re sure to find plenty of space-saving camping gear and ideas to increase storage space to make that next trip a whole lot easier.

 Space-Saving Camping Ideas

 1. Repack food and other items into smaller containers

-When the container takes up more space than the actual food or gear, repack into smaller containers to save a lot of space in your camping supplies.
+When the container takes up more space than the actual food or gear, repack it into smaller containers to save a lot of space in your camping supplies.
 Use the same containers you use at home, so you don’t need a second set for camping and won’t have to dig through the camping gear when you’re packing for your trip.
 (We love to use our Stasher Bags and Collapse-It Silicone containers for the campground.)